Attend an Online Information Session

 Ball State focuses on the student experience, placing emphasis on smaller class sizes, personal attention from faculty, and immersive learning.
 The commitment to student experience is the same whether you’re on campus or online.
+The curriculum is based on the National Initiative for Cybersecurity Education (NICE) Framework established by the National Institute of Standards and Technology (NIST).
 Curriculum for the bachelor’s in applied cybersecurity is comprised of:

 - University Core Curriculum

 - 56 credits of applied cybersecurity foundation courses

 You can also pair your bachelor’s in cybersecurity with one of our many minors to tailor your bachelor’s degree and career even further.

 Many adult students already have some college credit completed when they begin their studies with Ball State Online.
 In fact, more than 90 percent of bachelor's degree seekers transfer some or all of their previous credits.
 If you fall under this category, contact your student success specialist to learn more about transferring your credits to Ball State.

 The role of your academic advisor is more than telling you which courses to take.
 For starters, they are student success specialists, and they are dedicated to your academic success.
 You’ll work with the same specialist from application to graduation.